gchenfc/gerrysworld2/_blog/2022-01-28/index.md

     return all(n % k != 0 for k in range(2, math.ceil(math.sqrt(n))))
 ```

+How could this naive implementation be so common?
 I felt like there had to be some clever math hacks for more efficient primality checks, especially for the reasonably large numbers I was checking.
+Finally, I expected that there should be standard libraries for this but didn't come across them in my brief search. :/

-I had come across a couple people mentioning the Miller-Rabin test but it looked pretty complicated.
+I had come across a couple posts mentioning the Miller-Rabin test but it looked pretty complicated.
 Finally I gave in and decided to read what this mysterious Miller-Rabin test was and I was elated to discover actually it's really simple!!!

+And even better, I vaguely remembered seeing the [Numberphile video](https://youtu.be/_MscGSN5J6o) about this a couple months ago, so I was really excited about this :).